wintonjkt/cloud-pak-faq/README.md

 ## Q: How to contact IBM Support related to account access to Red Hat?

     Send email to apecare@sg.ibm.com and describe the support needed
+## Q: Step by step guide to download Red Hat from Passport Advantage Online

+  Below is the advise from apecare@sg.ibm.com

+  Please find below the instructions to download the software:

+•    Log on to:  www.ibm.com/software/passportadvantage
+•    Click on “Click on Passport Advantage Online”
+•    Click on “Customer sign in”
+•    Enter your IBM ID and Password
+•    Under “Software download and media access” click on Software Download
+•    Search "E0PPBLL" by using the " Part Number"
+•    Click IBM Cloud Pak for Integration
+•    Click on " Go"
+•    Click on “Redchat account & Order info”
+•    Click on " Link with Red Hat account"
+•    It will take you to a Red hat website where you need to link your Red hat account.